-I'm the breeder behind Diane's Irish Setters located in Michigan.
+I'm diane c., the breeder behind Diane's Irish Setters located in Michigan.
 We enjoy showing our dogs, & they are our companions in every adventure.
 We do all we can to give our dogs & pups the best lives.
 We have outstanding puppies with wonderful temperaments that thrive in the ring and as our companions.
 Our goal is to produce puppies that can compete in a variety of venues, as well as be faithful friends to their loving families.

 diane has been certified by Good Dog's screening team for responsible and trusted breeding practices.
 When you're ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.